CE-Deepanshu/RCC-Design.github.io/README.md

 ---

-> 📘 All designs follow Indian Standards such as IS 456, IS 875, IS 3370, and relevant clauses for structural safety and serviceability.
+> 📘 All designs follow Indian Standards such as IS 456, IS 875, IS 3370, SP 16 and relevant clauses for structural safety and serviceability.

 ---